roshan-sama/music-vis/mocap-backend/README.md

 - Docker installed, ability to build and run docker containers

 # Working directory
-Ensure you're in the this directory, it should contain the Dockerfile and data/ folder
+Ensure you're in the this directory, it should contain the Dockerfile and data/ folder.
+Place the video file in a folder called videos/ within this data/ directory (a file called 'place-video-files-here' should guide you)

 # Build dockerfile
-`sudo docker build -t easymocap .`
+`docker build -t easymocap .`

 # Run dockerfile, mounting data directory
-`sudo docker run -it --rm -v $(pwd)/data:/app/data`
+`docker run -it --rm -v $(pwd)/data:/app/data`
-Note: the --rm flag means the container is stopped after exiting it
+Note: the --rm flag means the container is stopped after exiting it.
+Don't do any important work you don't want to lose outside the mounted folder

 # Image extraction
 Ensure that the video to analyze is placed in data/videos.
 E.g. mocap-backend/data/videos/dance-video.mp4